Adorable Adventures: How to Finish the Story – Full Walkthrough

 • Summit: finish the sibling chain by finding Rock.

-• Late-game cleanup: photo quests, final clue pickup, treasure, and ending sequence.
+• Late-game cleanup: final clue pickup, treasure, photo quests, and the ending sequence.

 How the Scent-o-Meter actually solves the game

 If there is one mechanic to understand before anything else, it is this: scents are not just collectibles or atmosphere.
 They are the level design language.
 Early on, Boris follows his mother’s pink scent trail, which teaches the basic rule that family scents are your trustworthy route markers.
-Later, sibling hunts often shift toward yellow trails, while the environment keeps throwing other smells at you to test whether you are paying attention.
+Once the story opens up, sibling hunts shift to yellow trails, while the environment keeps throwing other smells at you to test whether you are paying attention.

 The easiest mistake is leaving every discovered smell active.
 That turns the screen into clutter and makes simple paths look confusing.
 When you fully identify a scent category, you can filter it in the Scent-o-Meter.
 Wild Chives are the clearest early example: once you have collected all four, disable that smell so it stops polluting your search.
 This is the difference between wandering and navigating.

-• Pink trails are key early guidance, especially when the game is teaching Boris’s family scent logic.
+• Pink trails are your mother’s scent — key early guidance while the game teaches Boris’s family-scent logic.

-• Yellow trails become important for sibling-focused objectives once the story opens up.
+• Yellow trails mark siblings and become your main objective markers once the story opens up.

 • If an area feels messy, open the Scent-o-Meter and turn off completed or irrelevant smells before moving again.

-• When in doubt, stop moving for a second and re-check trail direction instead of charging deeper into the wrong branch.
+• When in doubt, stop moving for a second and re-check the trail you want instead of charging deeper into a white-trail distraction.

 Plains and River walkthrough: Gary first, then Mimi